jalizadeh/TestBuddy/README.md

 Your buddy helps you to simplify your test design and test coverage.

 ## Scope
 Covering test cases (positive & negative) is crucial during test design and after that, test development.
-Covering all test cases and possible scenarios, while an REST request has different parameters, is not easy to analyze.
-TestBuddy checks all the parameters and for each parameter, generate a new test case, runs it and will provide a report of the request and response.
+Covering all test cases and possible scenarios, while a REST request has different parameters, is not easy to analyze.
+TestBuddy checks all the parameters and for each parameter, generates a new test case, runs it and provides a report of the request and response.

 First phase, focuses on importing requests from **Postman** collection and saving the test cases as **Example** for each request.

 ## Test Case Analysis